 Emancipation Petitions

-Emancipation Petitions are formal legal requests submitted to courts or governing bodies seeking the freedom of enslaved individuals.
+Emancipation Petitions were formal legal requests submitted to courts or governing bodies seeking the freedom of enslaved individuals.
 These petitions were most common in states and territories where slavery was practiced but where legal frameworks allowed for manumission (the act of freeing enslaved individuals).
-Emancipation petitions can vary in form and context depending on the laws of the time and place in which they were filed.

 Purpose and Context